 For example, if a Transmission Owner is notified prior to the end of June of a customer switch in its Transmission District that will occur on July 20th, it will report this occurrence in early July to the ISO and affected LSEs.
 Shortly thereafter, the ISO will recalculate the Unforced Capacity requirement of the affected LSEs and notify them prior to the Monthly Auction occurring in mid-July.
 Each affected LSE will be responsible for its new Unforced Capacity requirement starting August 1st.
 In the meantime, in order to reflect the gain and loss of customers of each affected LSE during the month of July (in this instance, from July 20th through July 31st), in Unforced Capacity terms, the customer-gaining LSE will be required to cover the cost of the Unforced Capacity previously procured by the customer-losing LSE for the month of July to satisfy the customer's Load by reimbursing the customer-losing LSE on a pro rata basis (in this case, for 12 days).
-This amount will be calculated using the clearing price for Installed Capacity for the month of July determined in the ICAP Spot Market Auction which took place in June.
+This amount will be calculated using the clearing price for Installed Capacity for the month of July determined in the MonthlyICAP Spot Market Auction which took place in June, unless no Installed Capacity for the month of July cleared in that auction, in which case the amount will be calculated using the clearing price for Installed Capacity for the month of July determined in either (1) the Monthly Auction which took place in May, or (2) the Monthly Auction which occurred before the beginning of the Summer Capability Period, in order of preference, as long as some Installed Capacity for the month of July cleared in the auction used to calculate this price.
+In the event that no Installed Capacity for the month of July cleared in any of these Monthly Auctions, the amount will be determined by dividing by six the clearing price of the Capability Period Auction (strip) auction which occurred in late March or early April.
 This financial reconciliation will be reflected in the July billing cycle.